huntresslabs/deployment-scripts/Syncro/README.md

 ## Deploying the Huntress macOS Agent using Syncro

-This script is in Syncro's [Shared Script library](https://huntress.syncromsp.com/shared_scripts/1612), and documentation is available [here](https://support.huntress.io/hc/en-us/articles/10888685108627).
+This script is in Syncro's Community Script library, and documentation is available [here](https://support.huntress.io/hc/en-us/articles/10888685108627).